 Secured loans are categorized into different types as follows.

-Nonrecourse loans are the loans where the liability of the borrower to pay the debt is limited to seizure of asset under collateral.
+Nonrecourse loans are loans where the liability of the borrower to pay the debt is limited to the seizure of assets under collateral.
 This means that the lender can seize the asset and sell it.
 There are two possibilities here.
 One, the lender gets sufficient money by selling to fulfill the balance of the unpaid debt.
 Second, the lender does not fetch sufficient money by selling the asset.
-Under nonrecourse loans, the borrower is not liable to pay more in the second condition mentioned here.
+Under non-recourse loans, the borrower is not liable to pay more in the second condition mentioned here.

-Car loans are most common loans availed by individuals and businesses.
-In these loans, the collateral is the car for the loan has been taken.
+Car loans are the most common loans availed by individuals and businesses.
+In these loans, the collateral is the car for the loan that has been taken.

-Fortunately, in all individual’s life, there comes a situation when he plans to buy a home.
+Fortunately, in all individuals’ life, there comes a situation when he plans to buy a home.
 We will all agree that it is a costly affair and shelling out that amount of money in one go is very difficult for normal individuals.
-Home loan is a very good option under the secured loans category for getting a loan at lower interest rates.
+A home loan is a very good option under the secured loans category for getting a loan at lower interest rates.
 Here, the home is the collateral.
-This is considered most secured by the lenders especially when the home is bought for living in it and not for investment purpose.
-It is because any individual would not like to not pay and become homeless when the home is seized.
+This is considered most secured by the lenders, especially when the home is bought for living in it and not for investment purposes.
+It is because any individual would not like not to pay and become homeless when the home is seized.

 Example of Secured Loans

-As such, all loans whether corporate or personal are secured loans as far as it is backed by an asset.
+All loans, whether corporate or personal, are secured loans as far as it is backed by an asset.
 Following are some common examples of secured loans.